dennismoe0/IDATx2003-exam/README.md

 # Project Description

-A desktop application that lets users play classic board-games—currently two variants of Snakes & Ladders—with up to five players.
+A desktop application that lets users play classic board-games, currently with two variants of Snakes & Ladders—with up to five players.
 It delivers:

 Interactive JavaFX GUI (hand-coded)